 First, it is verified that the measured mass flow rates for the baseline and beveled nozzles are very close.
 This step is essential for noise differences to be meaningful.
-Figure 13 shows the variation of the corrected mass flow rate with nozzle pressure ratio.
+Figure 13 shows the variation of the corrected mass flow rate with NPR.
 The corrected mass flow rate at standard ambient conditions is calculated from the measured mass flow rate using the usual definition.
 The trends for the beveled nozzles are very close to that of the baseline round nozzle.
-This level of agreement is deemed to be acceptable for this proof-of-concept test and therefore any fine tuning of the plug position is not carried out in the interest of test time.
+This level of agreement is deemed to be acceptable for this proof-of-concept test, and, therefore, any fine-tuning of the plug position is not carried out in the interest of test time.
 The plume deflection angle is calculated from the measured axial and normal forces.
-The sign convention for the deflection angle is as follows: when the deflection is towards the short lip of the beveled nozzle, the angle is taken to be positive; when the deflection is towards the long lip, it is negative.
-Figure 14 shows the measured deflection angles for all the nozzle geometries tested at maximum takeoff power: NPRp=1.71, Tp/Ta=3.16, NPRs=1.76, Ts/Ta=1.24.
-The modified secondary nozzles, in conjunction with the round primary nozzle, deflect the plume downwards; the deflection angle is larger for the stronger modification, as expected.
-The deflections due to the beveled nozzles, in conjunction with the round secondary nozzles, increase progressively with increasing bevel angle: from $\sim 1^{\circ}$ for bevel18 to $\sim 2.2^{\circ}$ for bevel36.
+The sign convention for the deflection angle is as follows: when the deflection is toward the short lip of the beveled nozzle, the angle is taken to be positive; when the deflection is toward the long lip, it is negative.
+Figure 14 shows the measured deflection angles for all the nozzle geometries tested at maximum takeoff power: $NPR_p = 1.71$, $T_p/T_a = 3.16$, NPR_s = 1.76, $T_s/T_a = 1.24$.
+The modified secondary nozzles, in conjunction with the round primary nozzle, deflect the plume downward; the deflection angle is larger for the stronger modification, as expected.
+The deflections due to the beveled nozzles, in conjunction with the round secondary nozzles, increase progressively with increasing bevel angle: from ~ 1 deg for bevel 18 to ~ 2.2 deg for bevel 36.
 Again, the expected trends are manifested in the measurements.
-The vertical chain lines demarcate the different beveled nozzles in Figure 14.
+The vertical chain lines demarcate the different beveled nozzles in Fig. 14.
 The combinations of the modified nozzles with the bevels produce the desired reduction in the plume deflection angle: the stronger the modification to the secondary, the larger the reduction in the deflection angle.
-Similar trends for plume deflection are observed in Figure 15 at cutback power: NPRp=1.38, Tp/Ta=2.74, NPRs=1.56, Ts/Ta=1.16.
-The measured trends are in accord with the plume characteristics observed in the CFD simulations and confirm the efficacy of the design philosophy.
-It is not at all surprising that the bevel36 produces the maximum plume deflection.
+Similar trends for plume deflection are observed in Fig. 15 at cutback power: $NPR_p = 1.38$, $T_p/T_a = 2.74$, NPR_s = 1.56, $T_s/T_a = 1.16$.
+The measured trends are in accord with the plume characteristics observed in the RANS simulations, and confirm the efficacy of the design philosophy.
+It is not at all surprising that bevel 36 produces the maximum plume deflection.
 However, that is not the optimum bevel angle for noise, as will be seen.
-In general, the values of the deflection angle are within $\pm \sim 1.5^{\circ}$ .
-The cosine of $1.5^{\circ}$ is 0.99966, so that the thrust loss is negligible.
-It is important to keep in mind that there is no single-point design for a particular bevel angle; rather, combinations of bevel angles and modifications to the secondary are evaluated so as create a database.
+In general, the values of the deflection angle are within $\pm \sim 1.5\,$ deg.
+The cosine of 1.5 deg is 0.99966, so that the thrust loss is negligible.
+It is important to keep in mind that there is no single-point design for a particular bevel angle; rather, combinations of bevel angles and modifications to the secondary are evaluated so as to create a database.
+The effect of the normal force due to plume deflection must be considered in practical applications.